esbatiehsan/capstone-project/analysis-and-conclusions/README.md

 One interesting weather feature turned out to be wind direction which has a strong local element to it, with different airports reporting different fraction of delays for different wind directions.

 Considering the flight related features, only the scheduled hour of flight displays a clear pattern when it comes to fraction of flights that were delayed, with a gradual increase in delayed flights as we move towards early evening.
 Other features such as scheduled month and day of flight show much less obvious trends.

+### Optimum Training Set size
+While exploring the data, it was quite clear that the sheer size of my dataset was going to pose a significant computational challenge.
+This was confirmed during quick benchmarking tests, with some ensemble models, such as RandomForestClassifier, requiring long periods of computation during fit.
+The problem was only going to get a lot worse if hyper-parameter optimisation were to be attempted.

+Given this evidence, and the limited available time, I decided to find out the optimum size for a training set.
+Using the learning_curve module from scikit-learn, I tested two different models, one KNeighborsClassifier and one DecisionTreeClassifier, on a reduced dataset in order to gauge not only the influence of training set size on cross-validated score, but also each model's scalability.
+This test showed either no significant improvement in cross-validated score in the case of KNeighborsClassifier or a significant increase in fit time in the case of DecisionTreeClassifier, far outweighing any gain in performance.
+Consequently, I decided to reduce the overall size of my data to just 1%.